BSc(Hons) Paramedic Science

 Paramedics are in demand across the UK and there are exciting career options in both emergency and urgent care teams.

-After gaining experience, you could specialise further, and become a paramedic practitioner or critical care paramedic.
+After gaining experience, you could specialise further, and become a specialist paramedic or critical care paramedic.

 Watch: The learning and teaching experience